-unexpected illness and unable to contact their individual instructors directly, the Dean of Students Office sends an Emergency Notification.
-An Emergency Notification is memo is sent by the Dean of Students Office to the not a request or mandate to excuse an absence, is not College Dean, Department Head, and other impacted appropriate for non-emergency situations (such as car areas of the University community.
-If you are aware of problems, minor illnesses, or a past absence) and is not a student death, please report that information to the a requirement for students.
-Students are encouraged to contact their instructors prior to or immediately upon their return to campus to arrange for completion of the work.
+unexpected illness and unable to contact their individual instructors directly, the Dean of Students Office sends an and staff to help ensure support as you navigate any Emergency Notification.
+An Emergency Notification is not a request or mandate to excuse an absence, is not Please contact our office at 520-621-7057 if you appropriate for non-emergency situations (such as car need support or have information on a student's problems, minor illnesses, or a past absence) and is not passing so that we can assist. a requirement for students.
+Students are encouraged to contact their instructors prior to or immediately upon their For additional resources, please visit return to campus to arrange for completion of the work.